rahul-gharat/dronahq-docs/docs/reference/Utility.md

 # Utility Methods

 :::info
-Utility methods are currently available only on Self-Hosted version > 2.4.2
+Utility methods which do not return any value work only on preview screen
 :::